 Ensure your texts are relevant - only promote products or services that your subscribers are likely to be interested in.
 For example, if you run a hardware store and a regular customer likes to buy paint, they will probably be interested in paintbrushes or rollers, but not necessarily door handles or hinges.

 Be mindful of timings - sending your campaign too early in the morning or too late in the evening can annoy subscribers.
 Be aware of when they like to interact with your business (a CRM tool can provide insights) and send texts at those times.
+The best thing you can do is split-test different strategies to identify the best time to send text messages to your audience.

 Include a call-to-action (CTA) - tell your subscribers what you want them to do after reading your text message.
 You can include a phone number to call or a URL to a specific landing page within your text.
+Offering a value-driven CTA is critical to driving recipients to complete the desired action.

 Text marketing regulations